Climate Change Glossary

 Emissions Scenarios

 Quantitative illustrations of how the release of different amounts of GHGs into the atmosphere from human and natural sources will produce different future climate conditions.
-Scenarios are developed using a wide range of assumptions about population growth, economic and technological development, and other factors.
+Scenarios are developed using a wide range of assumptions about population growth, economic and technological development, climate policies, and other factors.

-Reference: U.S. National Climate Assessment
+Reference: Fifth U.S. National Climate Assessment

 Emissions Trading

 A pollution reduction approach that enables industrial emitters to purchase reductions made by other entities and use those reductions as part of meeting their emissions compliance.
 Emissions trading programs have two key components: a limit (or cap) on pollution, and tradable allowances equal to the limit that authorize allowance holders to emit a specific quantity (e.g., one ton) of the pollutant.
 This limit ensures that the environmental goal is met and the tradable allowances provide flexibility for individual emissions sources to set their own compliance path.
 Because allowances can be bought and sold in an allowance market, these programs are often referred to as “market-based.”
+Existing emissions trading markets in the United States include carbon dioxide (CO2) and sulfur dioxide (SO2).

 Reference: U.S. EPA